Go to content

 Inspection vs Full Technical Due Diligence

-A pre-purchase inspection is often a practical onboard assessment.
-Depending on transaction size and complexity, additional services may include:
+A pre-purchase inspection is often a practical onboard condition assessment.
+Depending on transaction size, vessel complexity and buyer requirements, additional technical due diligence may be appropriate.

-The required scope depends on the transaction risk profile.
+Scope principle: The required technical scope depends on the transaction risk profile, vessel type, age, condition, intended operation and the buyer's objectives.

 Conclusion